scalacenter/bloop/website/content/docs/how-to-use-bloop.md

 The server is installed by default in the same directory than the `bloop` client, so `bloop server` will try to find the location of the server in the same directory where `bloop` is installed.
-If this is not the case, type `bloop
+If this is not the case, run `bloop
----server-location=/foo/my-blp-server` instead.
+---server-location=/foo/my-blp-server server` instead.

 If you forget to run the server before using the bloop CLI tool, you'll get the following output: